OMerkel/Announcement/README.md

 The usage of this announcement tool intends to minimize copy and paste errors unfortunately being typical if performed manually.
 Next the mail announcement gets a more clear structure compared to manual editing.
+Recognition value of such email messages is increased since manual variation is minimized to a reasonable value.

 Tested using standard Python 3.4.3 (v3.4.3:9b73f1c3e601, Feb 24 2015,
 22:43:06) on Windows environment.